Cluxive

 Cluxive uses cookies and similar technologies for authentication, session continuity, security, legal acceptance flow, product preferences, and analytics or operational measurement.
 Some of these technologies are strictly necessary for the service to function properly.

-Browser settings may allow you to block or remove certain cookies, but doing so can break sign-in, dashboard behavior, billing flows, or other core product functions.
+Browser settings may allow you to block or remove certain cookies or local browser storage, but doing so can break sign-in, dashboard behavior, billing flows, remembered widget conversations, or other core product functions.

 We may share information in the following circumstances:

-• Service providers and subprocessors: including providers that support hosting, infrastructure, authentication, email delivery, payments, anti-abuse, logging, analytics, and AI or model-serving operations.
+• Service providers and subprocessors: including providers that support hosting, infrastructure, authentication, email delivery, telephony, optional SMS or messaging, payments, anti-abuse, logging, analytics, and AI or model-serving operations.

 • Within a customer workspace: where account owners, admins, and authorized users can access workspace data based on the roles and permissions configured in the product.

-• With customer-designated recipients: such as lead notification email addresses configured by the customer.
+• With customer-designated recipients: such as lead notification email addresses or other recipients configured by the customer for operational follow-up.

 • For legal and safety reasons: when reasonably necessary to comply with law, protect rights, investigate abuse, respond to lawful requests, or prevent harm.